 If you work for a software provider, either you’re considering some form of embedded payment service or your competition is.
 That’s because fintech has essentially become the fourth platform of the modern tech stack for all software businesses, along with internet access, cloud computing and mobile technology.

 Credit Suisse predicts that the total market for embedded finance will be $800 billion by 2030 — and $500 billion of that will be payments.
-This growth in embedded financial services for software platforms is not surprising as more and more businesses look for ways to offer financial services to their clients.
+This growth in the embedded finance market for software platforms is not surprising as more and more businesses look for ways to offer financial services to their clients.

-Here’s what you need to know about the basics of embedded finance, why it’s an increasingly important service for all industries and how you can seamlessly incorporate features like payments into your software for clients.
+Here’s what you need to know about the basics of embedded finance, why it’s an increasingly important service for all industries and business models, and how you can seamlessly incorporate features like payments into your software for clients.